topkecleon/telegram-bot-bash/README.txt

 Well, thats a damn good question ... may be because I'm an Unix/Linux admin from stone age.
 Nevertheless there are more reasons from my side:

-- bashbot will run everywhere where bash is availible, from ebedded linux to mainframe
+- bashbot will run everywhere where bash is available, from ebedded linux to mainframe
 - easy to integrate with other shell script, e.g. for sending system message / health status